kirscheeh/classificationBenchmark/protocol/protocol.md

 # Results and Discussion
 ## Comparison using the metrics
 ### Area under Precision Recall Curve
-With the Area under Precision Recall Curve (AUPR), it is possible to evaluate precision and recall using only one value.
-Using the R script [visPRCurve.R](scripts/../../scripts/visPRCurve.R), the values in Table XYZ are calculated. <br>
+With the Area under Precision-Recall Curve (AUPR), it is possible to evaluate precision and recall using only one value.
+Using the R script [visPRCurve.R](scripts/../../scripts/visPRCurve.R), the values in Table XYZ are calculated for the default database. <br>
-Both, Centrifuge und Kraken2 reach a value of 1.0 for the CS Even samples, which equals the result a perfect classifier would achieve.
-The corresponding precision-recall curve can be seen in Figure A_PRC1.
-The best classifier regarding the AUPR for the CS Log samples seems to be Clark with 0.76 and 0.82 (GridION 366 and PromethION 367, respectively).
-Kaiju achieved the worst result for the CS Log samples with 0.39 and 0.4, Diamond is slightly better with 0.54 for GridION366. <br>
-In general no trend is to be observed that the classifiers uniformly perform better with greater sequencing depth or species abundances.
-Kaiju seems to work better with CS Even, so do Diamond (based on the GridION samples), Centrifuge and Kraken2.
-This can be explained with the small proportion of reads for some of species, that make up for less than a percent in the sample.
-CCMetagen and Clark achieved higher values for the CS Log samples, although the improvement for Clark is small. <br>
-There does not seem to be any connection to the different classification approaches, since Kraken2 and Clark both perform with k-mers but show different trends.
-However, both tools using the FM-Index (Kaiju and Centrifuge) perform better for CS Even samples. <br>
+For this metric, higher values are better than smaller values. <br>

+The protein tools Diamond and Kaiju both achieve similar scores for GridION 364 (0.7 and 0.73, respectively), but Diamond’s performance for GridION 366 is slightly better with 0.54 and 0.39, respectively.
+Kaiju’s scores for the PromethION samples are in the same scope as those for its GridION samples.
+However, Kaiju scores lowest for the CS Log samples.
+Other tools achieve at least a score of 0.54, the majority of tools even exceed 0.65.
+An explanation for this behaviour might be the different types of databases since Diamond and Kaiju perform based on protein sequences.
+Both tools allow for the elongation of exact matches, therefore should probably perform better for long reads than tools with static k-mer lengths [BugSeq](https://doi.org/10.1186/s12859-021-04089-5 "Fan, J., Huang, S., & Chorlton, S. D. (2021).
+BugSeq: a highly accurate cloud platform for long-read metagenomic analyses. *BMC bioinformatics*, 22(1), 1-12.").
+Nevertheless, the differences for GridION 366 might be caused by different seed lengths.
+Kaiju has a default minimum length of 11, whereas Diamond uses blastx for the computation of alignments and blastx has a default word length of 6 positions (This value is used with the blastx [interface](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastx&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome "BLASTx Home")).
+Since a longer seed sequence results in less sensitivity, Diamond is more sensitive than Kaiju which could explain the differences in the AUPR score. <br>
+With the exception of CCMetagen and Clark, the tools perform better on the CS Even samples, Centrifuge and Kraken2 even achieve an AUPR score of 1.0, which equals the result that a perfect classifier would achieve.
+This seems reasonable since some abundances of species are really small and therefore only produce a small number of reads. <br>
+CCMetagen has a score of 0.58 for GridION 364 and 0.78 for GridION 366, the results for Clark are all in the range of 0.7 to 0.82, the CS Even samples even achieve the exact same AUPR of 0.703.
+The best result with CLARK is achieved with the PromethION 367 sample, it also outperforms the AUPRs of the other tools with respect to these samples -- it is the highest AUPR for the CS Log samples.
+With a default k-mer length of 31 nt it is expected to be more sensitive than tools with longer k-mer lengths (Kraken2: 35 nt), this might be a reason why the AUPR on the CS Log samples is higher, but it does not explain the AUPR of 0.702 on the CS Even samples compared to Kraken2’s 1.0 score. <br>
+Considering Kraken2 and Centrifuge and the CS Log samples, Kraken2 achieves higher results with values of 0.672 and 0.696 for GridION and PromethION, whereas Centrifuge achieves scores of 0.606 and 0.614, respectively.
+This is surprising since Centrifuge has a minimum match length of 22 nt, but elongates the matches, whereas Kraken2 uses a fixed k-mer length of 35 nt.
+Therefore, Centrifuge’s sensitivity should be greater than Kraken2’s. <br>

+However, there does not seem to be a trend whether one of the approaches works best with the long reads of this dataset, the sequencing depth does not seem to influence the AUPR on a big scale either.
+Most tools achieve slightly better results with the PromethION samples, but the improvements are small (Kaiju: 0.39 to 0.4, Centrifuge: 0.606 to 0.614, Clark: 0.76 to 0.82, Kraken2: 0.672 to 0.697). <br>
-A trend that can be observes is that Diamond and Kaiju, both using protein classification, seem to perform better for CS Even samples with their default database. <br>
+A trend that can be observed is that Diamond and Kaiju, both using protein classification, seem to perform better for CS Even samples with their default database. <br>
-The missing fungal sequences in the databases do not interfere with the precision recall curves (e.g. Figure A_PRC_NOFUNGI). <br>
+The missing fungal sequences in the databases do not interfere with the precision-recall curves (e.g. [Figure A_PRC_NOFUNGI!!!](../stats/pics/noFungi/gridion364_default.diamond.noFung.prc.jpeg), [Figure A_PRC_NOFUNGI!!!](../stats/pics/noFungi/gridion364_default.centrifuge.noFung.prc.jpeg)).

 |                	| Diamond   	| Kaiju     	| CCMetagen 	| Centrifuge 	| Clark     	| Kraken2   	|
 |----------------	|-----------	|-----------	|-----------	|------------	|-----------	|-----------	|